chvandorp/chvandorp.github.io/_teaching/2025-XX-XX-springer-chapter.md

 &quot;CIME Lecture Notes <i>Mathematical modeling
 for epidemiology: analysis, simulation and forecasting</i>&quot;

-The chapter will be based on our work on SARS-CoV-2 modeling with Dutch and Portugese data.
+The chapter will be based on our work on SARS-CoV-2 modeling with Dutch and Portuguese data.
 Topics will include age structured ODE models, Bayesian inference with Stan, forecasting and counterfactual analyses.